Concepts → Luck and streak protection

 Streak protection / Luck doesn't change the mean (much).
 What it changes is the SHAPE of the damage distribution — fewer catastrophic-miss outcomes, slightly more typical-roll outcomes.
 For tactical games where one bad turn is the difference between winning and losing, that shape matters.

-Hard West's exact Luck consumption and refund formulas aren't published in any official source we've verified.
+Hard West's exact Luck consumption and refund formulas aren't published in any official source.
 Community datamining of XCOM 2's ConfigCharacter.ini reveals the streak boost parameters but not the precise activation thresholds.
-The presets here capture the structural shape of both mechanics — pool depletes/refills, streak boosts after misses — without claiming exact game constants.
+The presets here capture the structural shape of both mechanics — pool depletes / refills, streak boosts after misses — using documented community values.

-Pairs with /games/xcom/ for the XCOM 2 hit/crit/graze/miss outcome model that streak protection layers on top of.
-Hard West game page is upcoming as part of the Phase 4b ship sequence.
+Pairs with /games/xcom/ for the XCOM 2 hit / crit / graze / miss outcome model that streak protection layers on top of, and with /games/hard-west/ for the Luck pool's worked examples.